-“To promote our commitment we subscribe to the “3 Rs”—replacement, reduction and refinement—for animal-based research.”
+To promote our commitment, we subscribe to the “3 Rs”—replacement, reduction and refinement—for animal-based research.

-In our research laboratories, more than 97 percent of the research animals are rodents.
+In our research laboratories, 96.8 percent of the research animals are rodents.
 The care and use of laboratory animals in biomedical research is highly regulated.
-In general, the regulations govern housing, feeding, veterinary care and research project review by the The Institutional Animal Care and Use Committee (IACUC)/Ethical Review Committee (ERC) as well as unannounced government inspections.
+In general, the regulations govern housing, feeding, veterinary care, and research project review conducted by the Institutional Animal Care and Use Committee (IACUC)/Ethical Review Committee (ERC), as well as unannounced government inspections.
 Our animal facilities are staffed with veterinarians and professional animal care technicians trained and certified as research-animal experts.

-As further evidence of our commitment to the highest level of animal care, our research sites voluntarily secure a third-party review and accreditation of our animal research programs and facilities by the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC), an external, independent organization.
+As further evidence of our commitment to the highest level of animal care, our research sites voluntarily secured a third-party review and accreditation of our animal research programs and facilities by the Association for Assessment and Accreditation of Laboratory Animal Care International (AAALAC), an external, independent organization.

 Our scientists whose work involves research animals are trained to perform the duties required.
 Training includes review of regulations and policies, instruction on how to search for animal research alternatives, explanation of the role of the IACUCs/ERCs and training on how to raise concerns about misconduct.
 Qualified veterinarians work with the scientific staff to consult on and assist with all animal-related research projects.
-Our company places high value on its animal welfare stewardship responsibility; violation of these policies is grounds for employee disciplinary action, up to and including dismissal.
+Our company places a high value on its animal welfare stewardship responsibility; violation of these policies is grounds for employee disciplinary action, up to and including dismissal.

-We also advocate for the development of best practices and dissemination of information by supporting and participating with nongovernmental organizations to foster a greater understanding of biomedical research, advancements in research-animal science and development of alternatives to animal use.
+We also advocate for the development of best practices and dissemination of information by supporting and participating with nongovernmental organizations to foster a greater understanding of biomedical research, advancements in research-animal science and the development of alternatives to animal use.

 We are committed to the philosophy of using the best scientific methodologies and animal alternatives whenever possible or permissible by law.
 To promote this commitment we subscribe to the “3 Rs”—replacement, reduction and refinement—for animal-based research.

 Reduction — using the minimum number of research animals necessary to obtain valid scientific data.
 Sophisticated animal models that yield precise data, such as telemetric monitoring models that monitor ECG and blood pressure, reduce the number of animals needed.
 In addition to state-of-the-art data collection and sharing systems, we have statisticians on staff who advise on study design and analysis in order to minimize the number of animals included in a study.

 Refinement — minimizing distress or discomfort.
 Our scientists conduct extensive literature reviews to choose the best scientific models and design the most effective studies.
 When animals are required for a study, anesthetics, analgesics and tranquilizers are used whenever possible to minimize or eliminate potential pain or distress.

 Our company’s Animal Welfare group collects, promotes and internally disseminates information on the principles and practice of the 3 Rs.
 Training on the 3 Rs is part of staff orientation for animal research.
 It is our responsibility to use the most appropriate methodology and to aggressively seek scientifically valid 3-R approaches to animal research.
-As an example of the third R, Refinement, we have created a world-class imaging department that allows scientists to view cancers and other pathologic diseases in animals and monitor the long-term effectiveness of new treatments in a noninvasive manner.
-In addition, we have voluntarily made the decision not to use chimpanzees (or to fund their use directly or indirectly in studies by external research partners) in biomedical research in the foreseeable future.
+As an example of the third R, refinement, we have created a world-class imaging department that allows scientists to view cancers and other pathologic diseases in animals and monitor the long-term effectiveness of new treatments in a noninvasive manner.
+In addition, we have voluntarily made the decision not to use chimpanzees (nor to fund their use directly or indirectly in studies by external research partners) in biomedical research in the foreseeable future.
 Recent scientific advances now allow researchers to use alternative methodologies that in many circumstances replace the need for chimpanzees in biomedical research.